 Best Budget-Friendly Option

-One of the useful things about the Tenker is the two-way, talkback feature.
+One of the useful things about the VTech DM221 is the two-way, talkback feature.
 You can use it just like you would a walkie-talkie.
 I would have loved to have a feature like this when my little one was newborn!

 For those that get tired of hearing static, the audio on this monitor works a little differently to other models.
 When the baby is not making any noise, the receiver goes silent.
 You won’t hear any of the ambient sounds in the nursery.

-This device also monitors the temperature in the nursery.
-The receiver comes with a power saving mode to keep you from running the batteries down when you need the monitor most.
+The receiver comes with a power-saving mode to keep you from running the batteries down when you need the monitor most.
 Plus, the three included batteries are rechargeable.

 The range of the unit is up to 1,000 feet, giving you plenty of room to wander — perfect for busy parents.
 For parents on the go, the belt clip may come in handy.
 Last but not least, an instant dim option on the nursery unit is useful, for peaceful nights.